 Dear applicants for PRIME,

 The first call for PRIME applications was announced in 2014.
-Interest in the first six application cycles in the years from 2014 to 2019/20 was very high and so was the number of applications we received.
+Interest in the first seven application cycles in the years from 2014 to 2020/21 was very high and so was the number of applications we received.
 We are delighted that the programme is clearly in accord with the requirements of early-career scientists.
 However, due to limited funds, the high number of applications led to rigorous selection procedures.
 The average funding ratio for the previous six selection cycles was about 12-13 %.
 While this is rather low, one should keep in mind that PRIME offers a (temporary) position at a German university.
 When comparable researcher positions are advertised the number of applications per job offer is often considerably higher.

 However, should you identify a considerable deficiency in your profile in comparison with programme specifications, we recommend that you discuss this with a scientist experienced in this area and subsequently decide whether it is worth submitting an application.